Dan Kelly (poker player)

-Daniel J. Kelly (born March 10, 1989 in Fairfax, Virginia) is an American professional poker player from Potomac, Maryland who won his first bracelet at the 2010 World Series of Poker in the $25,000 No Limit Hold'em Six Handed event, earning $1,315,518. his second came at the 2014 WSOP in the $1,500 Limit Hold'em event.
+Daniel J. Kelly (born March 10, 1989, in Fairfax, Virginia) is an American professional poker player from Potomac, Maryland, who won his first bracelet at the 2010 World Series of Poker in the $25,000 No Limit Hold'em Six Handed event, earning $1,315,518. his second came at the 2014 WSOP in the $1,500 Limit Hold'em event.

 Kelly graduated from Villanova University in 2011 with a degree in mechanical engineering.
 He was also a sponsored professional poker player as one of Doyle's 10 at the online card-room Doyles Room.

 World Series of Poker

 At the 2010 World Series of Poker, Kelly won his first WSOP bracelet in the $25,000 No Limit Hold'em Six Handed event, collecting $1,315,518 in prizemoney.
 He defeated Shawn Buchanan in a heads up battle after surviving a final table which included Frank Kassela (3rd), Jason Somerville (4th), Mikael Thuritz (5th) and Eugene Katchalov (6th).
 Kelly also has three other cashes at the 2010 World Series of Poker in the first year he was of legal age to play.
-Dan Kelly finished 4th in the 2013 millionaire maker at the world series of poker for $325,000.
+Dan Kelly finished in fourth place in the 2013 Millionaire Maker at the World Series of Poker for $325,000.